 Louisiana Department of Culture, Recreation and Tourism, Office of State Parks

-Grants to Louisiana nonprofits, government agencies, and certain commercial organizations for the acquisition and development of recreational trails.
-Applicants must contact program staff by March 1 to receive further application instructions.
+Grants starting at $10,000 and grants starting at $20,000 to Louisiana nonprofits, agencies, and certain commercial organizations for the acquisition and development of recreational trails.
+Applicants must contact program staff to receive further application instructions.
 Funding may be requested for both motorized and non-motorized trails.

 This program will provide the opportunity to generate innovative solutions for issues facing motorized and nonmotorized trail users and managers in Louisiana.
 The program will encourage trail projects that work in partnership with trail-user groups, volunteer groups, the business community, AmeriCorps, tribal entities, and local, state, and federal agencies to develop projects that benefit the various modes of trail uses in a safe and satisfying manner with an emphasis on public health and active transportation.